rouault/gdal/doc/source/development/rfc/rfc100_custom_gdal_transformers.rst

      *                         instantiate a transformer from its XML serialization,
      *                         and must thus be a valid XML element name (possibly
      *                         namespaced)
-     * @param pfnTransformerFunc Transformation function.
-Must not be NULL.
-     *                           It must also be the same value as the
-     *                           GDALTransformerInfo::pfnTransform member of the
-     *                           transformer instances returned by pfnDeserializeFunc
-     *                           and pfnTransformerCreateForGenImgTransformerFunc.
      * @param pfnDeserializeFunc XML deserizaliation function.
 For example used to
      *                           instantiate a transformer instance from a warped VRT.
      * @param pfnTransformerCreateForGenImgTransformerFunc Function to instantiate